Facebook Suspends Political Data Firm Used In Trump Campaign

 To what extent the Trump campaign and Cambridge Analytica were intertwined remains murky.

 Billionaire Republican donor Robert Mercer, who donated to the Trump campaign, backs Cambridge Analytica, having invested millions of dollars in the company.
-And Trump's former chief strategist Steve Bannon sat on its board, even naming the company, according The New York Times .
+And Trump's former chief strategist Steve Bannon sat on its board, even naming the company, according The New York Times.

 According to the newspaper, "the firm was effectively a shell" based in the U.K. and run by foreigners whose contracts with American campaigns — including that of presidential hopeful Ted Cruz — possibly violated Federal Election Commission rules.
 (The Times interviewed Wylie, who has since left the company and runs another firm.)

-The Trump campaign says it briefly used Cambridge Analytica for T.V. ads and paid some of its data employees, according to The Associated Press.
+The Trump campaign says it briefly used Cambridge Analytica for TV ads and paid some of its data employees, according to The Associated Press.

-But Congressional investigators have questioned CEO Alexander Nix about the company's role in the campaign.
+But congressional investigators have questioned CEO Alexander Nix about the company's role in the campaign.

-Nix said last fall that the firm reached out to WikiLeaks founder Julian Assange in the run up to the election to request emails connected to the Hillary Clinton campaign.
-Wikileaks said no. It was around the same time Cambridge began working for the Trump campaign, reports The Wall Street Journal.
+Nix said last fall that the firm reached out to WikiLeaks founder Julian Assange in the runup to the election to request emails connected to the Hillary Clinton campaign.
+WikiLeaks said no. It was around the same time that Cambridge began working for the Trump campaign, reports The Wall Street Journal.

-The Journal also reports that the firm has become ensnared in Special Counsel Robert Mueller's investigation into Russian interference in the 2016 election.
+The Journal also reports that the firm has become ensnared in Justice Department special counsel Robert Mueller's investigation into Russian interference in the 2016 election.

 The company says it uses data analytics and behavioral psychology to boost the clients' campaigns.
-Nix has denied to the U.K. parliament that the company gets its data from Facebook.
+Nix has denied to the U.K. Parliament that the company gets its data from Facebook.

-And yet as the firm sought to build "psychographic profiles," to help discern who internet users are and how political messaging might be tailored to them, it turned to Kogan, the Cambridge University psychology professor.
-The Times says Kogan created the app using a technique developed at the school's Psychometrics Centre designed to map personality traits based Facebook likes.
+And yet as the firm sought to build "psychographic profiles" to help discern whom Internet users are and how political messaging might be tailored to them, it turned to Kogan, the Cambridge University psychology professor.
+The Times says Kogan created the app using a technique developed at the school's Psychometrics Centre, which is designed to map personality traits based Facebook likes.
 Kogan then put the app on Facebook under the false pretense of using it for academic purposes.

 All told, the Times says Kogan handed over more than 50 million profiles to Cambridge Analytica, including information from app users' friends — who had never consented to forgoing their data.
 Around 30 million of those profiles contained enough information to build psychographic profiles, the newspaper says.